twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/cd.md

 If the optional argument *path* is present, the shell will be launched in the source directory corresponding to *path*.

+The shell will have various `CHEZMOI*` environment variables set, as for scripts.

 !!! hint

     This does not change the current directory of the current shell.
 To do